 Legend of the Ridge Route; a history of crossing the mountains between the Los Angeles Basin and San Joaquin Valley from wagon trails to Interstates

-The Ridge Route is a 44 mile section of highway which was completed in 1915.
-The Ridge Route originally stretched from Castaic Junction north over Liebre Summit and Tejon Pass to the tiny community of Grapevine.
+The Ridge Route as originally envisioned was a segment of highway which was completed in 1915 between the northern Los Angeles city limit to Bakersfield .
+The Ridge Route is mostly known for the segment from Castaic Junction north over Castaic Ridge, Liebre Summit and Tejon Pass to the tiny community of Grapevine.
 In spite of a roadway that once utilized nearly 700 curves the Ridge Route is generally considered far ahead of it's time and one of the first modern highways in California constructed for automotive use.
 The following is a history of transportation along the Ridge Route corridor which dates back to Spanish Las Californias.

-Before I begin, the vintage photos I'm using in this blog aren't my own and mostly were borrowed from various online sources.
-To that end, I attempted to match as many of my own photos to the vintage photos as I could.
-There are also several websites pertaining to the Ridge Route and other highways which I found useful while putting this blog together.
-Note; the original publishing date of this blog was on 11/16/18.
-This blog has been updated numerous times but the most recent update was on 1/10/21 with articles from the California Highway Bulletins and California Highways & Public Works added.
+The vintage photos from this blog are gathered from numerous sources.
+There are also several websites pertaining to the Ridge Route and other highways which were useful while putting this blog together.
+Note: the original publishing date of this blog was on November 16th, 2018.
+This blog has been updated numerous times, with the most update coming on April 10th, 2022.

 A site created by Harrison Scott dedicated to preserving the history of the Ridge Route and the actual roadway itself.
 The website contains historical information regarding the Ridge Route, a map, an assortment of Ridge Route related photos and a page for a periodic Ridge Route tour.
 There is a sub-link page containing various other topical links for the Ridge Route.

 Ridgeroute.org links over to the Ridge Route Preservation Organization site.
-The Ridge Route Preservation Organization is current presided over by Michael Ballard and includes various other members (including Harrison Scott) who have been working to preserve the Old Ridge Route.
+The Ridge Route Preservation Organization is current presided over by Michael Ballard and includes various other members (including Harrison Scott) who have worked to preserve the original Ridge Route corridor.
 Ridgeroute.org contains a Ridge Route historical timeline and various documents related to the highway such as the 1934 relinquishment and listing on the National Register of Historic Places.

 California Highways preserves the legislative history of California State Highway system.
 The website includes actual legislative references for each State Highway and various other important information as it pertains to highway transportation in California.
-The legislative information is something that I have almost always used when writing about highways in California that involved State Maintenance.
-Movement towards a modern automotive crossing between Los Angeles and San Joaquin Valley really didn't begin until the State got involved with Legislative Route Number 4 ("LRN 4").
+Movement towards a modern automotive crossing between Los Angeles and San Joaquin Valley didn't begin until the State became involved with Legislative Route Number 4 ("LRN 4").

 Elsmerecanyon.com on "The Old Road"